Right Now Living – Part 2

 • Become party to your own nurturance and growth and watch yourself heal.

 You can begin now by deciding that, in the next 24 hours, and possibly the 24 hours after that, you will be willing to consider and believe to the best of your ability that you can be restored to your natural, peaceful, state of mind by believing that some sort of positive, life-affirming power that is far greater than you or I, (or any number of us together), is and always has been there to support you.
-Then, all you have to do is relax, observe and become more aware of yourself, and let the changes happen – slowly – over time, (not overnight).
+Then, all you have to do is relax, observe, become more aware of yourself, and let the changes happen – slowly – over time, (not overnight).

 How did this happen for me?

-I read the following words in a book one day, around 30 years ago, and they stuck with me for a very long time.
+I read the following words in a book one day, over 30 years ago, and they stuck with me for a very long time.
 Evidently, although I cannot say where I read these words, I have not forgotten them.

 “Hold your face up to the light, believe more deeply, even though for the moment you do not see.”